SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 * **Swift** + OOP + MacOS + iOS + Cocoa + Cocoa Touch + XCode + HTTP + REST + other languages and technologies
 * **Go** + OOP + Linux + Protobuf + gRPC + cloud + containers + other languages and technologies

-If the words above look scary and absolutely incomprehensible, then you are at the very beginning of your career and you need **many years of learning** until you reach the profession of a "software engineer".
+If the words above look scary and incomprehensible, then you are at the very beginning of your career, and you need **many years of learning** until you reach the profession of a software engineer.
 Do not worry, every programmer goes through one or several technology stacks and needs to study **a set of interconnected technologies**, but the bottom line is **the ability to write programming logic (coding)**, and the skill of **algorithmic thinking** (to solve programming problems).
 It's impossible without them!

-### The Programming Language Doesn't Matter!
+### The programming language doesn't matter!

-As it already became clear, **the difference between programming languages** and more specifically between the skills of developers in different languages and technologies forms around **10-20% of the skills**.
+As it already became clear, **the difference between programming languages** and more specifically between the skills of programmers in different languages and technologies forms around **10-20% of the skills**.
-* All programmers have around **80-90% of the same skills** that do not depend on the programming language!
+* All programmers have around **80-90% of the same skills** that does not depend on the programming language!
 These are the skills to program and to design and develop software, that are very similar in different programming languages and development technologies.
-* The more languages and technologies you know, the faster you will learn new ones, and the less you will feel the difference between them.
+* The more languages and technologies you know, the faster you can learn new ones, and the less you will feel the difference between them.

-Indeed, **the programming language almost does not matter**, you just have to learn to program, and this starts with **coding** (this book) goes on in the more complex **programming concepts** (like data structures, algorithms, OOP and FP) and includes the use of **fundamental knowledge and skills for software development, software engineering and computer science**.
+Indeed, **the programming language almost does not matter**.
+You have to learn to program, and this starts with **coding** (this book) goes on in the more complex **programming concepts** (like data structures, algorithms, OOP, and FP) and includes the use of **fundamental knowledge and skills for software development, software engineering, and computer science**.

-Only when you start working with a specific technology into a software project you will need **a specific programming language**, knowledge about specific programming libraries (APIs), frameworks and software technologies (front-end UI technologies, back-end technologies, ORM technologies, etc.).
-Keep calm, you will learn them, all programmers are learning them, but first you need to learn the foundation: **to program and do it well**.
+Only finally, when you start working with a specific technology in a software project, you will need **a specific programming language**, knowledge about specific programming libraries (APIs), frameworks and software technologies (front-end UI technologies, back-end technologies, ORM technologies, etc.).
+Don't worry, you will learn them, all programmers are learning them, but first, you need to learn the foundation: **to program and do it well**.

-This book uses the Java language, but it is not required and can be replaced with Java, JavaScript, Python, PHP, C++, Ruby, Swift, Go, Kotlin, or any other language.
+This book uses the Java language, but it is not required and can be replaced with JavaScript, Python, PHP, C++, Ruby, Swift, Go, Kotlin, or any other language.
 To be a **software developer**, you need to learn **coding** (20%), learn **algorithmic thinking**, and **solve problems** (30%), to have **fundamental knowledge of programming and computer science** (25%) and to master a **specific programming language and the technologies around it** (25%).
-Be patient, for a year or two all this can be mastered on a good starting level, if you are serious.
+Be patient, ia a year or two, all this can be mastered at a good starting level if you are serious.

 <!--- The following section is commented out because translations in English for the teaching materials are not available yet